reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 The shard iterator specifies the position in the shard from which we want to start reading the data records sequentially.
 We will get an empty list, if there are no records available in the portion of the shard that the iterator is pointing to so we have used a `while` loop to make multiple calls to get to the portion of the shard that contains records.

 ### Type of Consumers of Kinesis Data Streams
-Kinesis Data Streams API is a low-level method of reading streaming data.
-We have to take care of polling the stream, checkpointing processed records, running multiple instances, etc. So in most practical situations, we use the following methods for creating consumer applications for reading data from the stream:
+Kinesis Data Streams API which we used till now is a low-level method of reading streaming data.
+We have to take care of polling the stream, checkpointing processed records, running multiple instances, etc when we are using Kinesis Data Streams API for performing operations on a data stream.

+So in most practical situations, we use the following methods for creating consumer applications for reading data from the stream:

 1. **AWS Lambda**: We can use an [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) function to process records in an Amazon Kinesis data stream.
 AWS Lambda integrates natively with Amazon Kinesis Data Stream as a consumer to process data ingested through a data stream by taking care of the polling, checkpointing, and error handling functions.
 Please refer to the [AWS Lambda documentation](https://docs.aws.amazon.com/lambda/latest/dg/with-kinesis.html) for the steps to configure a Lambda function as a consumer to a Kinesis Data Stream.